For Farmers

 3. Hawaii (Mauna Loa, Kilauea) β€“ Basaltic soils high in calcium and phosphorus, but often needing nitrogen supplements.

-Farmer Takeaway: If your soil comes from basalt, expect plenty of calcium and phosphorus, but watch out for nitrogen shortages.
+Practical tip: If your soil comes from basalt, expect plenty of calcium and phosphorus, but watch out for nitrogen shortages.
 Testing and balancing your soil saves money and boosts yields.

 🌱 Practical Soil Management